kieranjwhite/CPI-II/README.md

       j.commit(transaction.key)
 </pre>

-If the process dies before all transactions have been committed then after a restart the process will iterate through the same list of transactions (allTransactions) again, checking in turn whether each transaction has been committed and if not works through any uncommitted transaction from its beginning.
+If the process dies before all transactions have been committed then after a restart the process will iterate through the same list of transactions (allTransactions) again, checking in turn whether each transaction has been committed.
+Any uncommitted transactions are processed anew.
 Any work done on a transaction before a commit is lost if the process crashes before transaction.commit() takes effect.
 Whether each transaction in allTransactions is independent of the others, or whether transactions must be committed in a certain order is implementation dependent.
 * src/com/hourglassapps/persist/FileCopyJournal.java.
 Journal implementation where a commit results in the creation of a single file.
 The addNew() method does nothing and the transaction key passed to the addedAlready() and commit() methods is the Path of an existing file.
 * src/com/hourglassapps/persist/FileJournal.java.